alessiovecchio/SmartwatchAuthenticator/README.md

 operation described in the article.

 This repository contains three Android Studio modules, all contained in a single project:
-- WatchFromAccelerometer: the app running on the watch.
+- **WatchFromAccelerometer**: the app running on the watch.
 It uses the watch accelerometer and can be configured to operate in standalone mode (Local) or in combination with the SmartphoneRemoteAuthenticator.
-- WatchFromFiles: same as the previous one, but instead of sampling the accelerometer it retrieved the acceleration values from a set of files.
+- **WatchFromFiles**: same as the previous one, but instead of sampling the accelerometer it retrieved the acceleration values from a set of files.
 This can be useful to esure repeatable experiments.
-- SmartphoneRemoteAuthenticator: the app running on the smartphone.
+- **SmartphoneRemoteAuthenticator**: the app running on the smartphone.
 It it used in the Partially Remote and Completely Remote configurations.
 It executes the anomaly detection algorithm and the feature extraction when needed.

-Procedure:

-1) Import this repository as an Android Studio project.
+## WatchFromAccelerometer
+This module implements the watch app.
+Data is collected using the watch accelerometer.
+It can operate in standalone mode (Local) configuration or together with the SmartphoneAuthenticator app running on the smartphone (Partially Remote and Completely Remote) configurations.

+1) Use the WatchFromAccelrometer module.

-2) Select the sampling frequancy.
+2) Select the sampling frequency.
 To this aim you have to modify the "Sampling Period" and "Sampling Frequency" defined in the Constants.java source file (you have to use one of the 4 possibilities indicated in the article).
    You also have to modify rows 239, 278 of the SensorHandler.java file for subsampling (see the comments in the code).